Page Refresh AI/Docs Pages

 What this audit is looking for

-This audit focuses on whether the docs page is complete and usable enough to rank and retain users: task clarity, step sequence, examples, troubleshooting depth, and links to related docs, FAQs, and product pages.
+This audit focuses on whether the docs page is complete and usable enough to answer the task: task clarity, step sequence, extractable answers, current product context, examples, troubleshooting depth, and links to related docs, FAQs, and product pages.

 Common content problems on these pages